 - pathological jaundice

 - inability to urinate or pass meconium within 24 hours of birth

 - any other abnormal newborn behavior or appearance which could threaten the life of the newborn, as assessed by a midwife exercising reasonable skill and knowledge

-Several times in the past decade, a national Home Birth Summit has convened, involving professionals in maternity care and hospital administration from all over the United States.
-The focus of the organization is to bring different types of professionals together, to collaborate and achieve the best possible outcomes for mothers and babies.
+Several times in the past decade, a multi-national Home Birth Summit has convened, involving professionals in maternity care and hospital administration from all over the United States, Canada, and other regions.
+The focus of the organization is to bring different types of professionals together to collaborate and achieve the best possible outcomes for mothers and babies.

 These guidelines are endorsed by the North American Registry of Midwives, the Midwives Alliance of North America, and the American College of Nurse Midwives, among others.
 While the American College of Obstetrician Gynecologists has not yet endorsed the Guidelines, individual doctors and practice groups that have endorsed them are listed here.

 These practices have been shown to result in better outcomes for mothers and babies.
 These guidelines may help you, your midwife, and your chosen hospital to get on the same page about your transfer long before it becomes necessary.
 As the patient/client, you can take the initiative to make sure everyone caring for you and your baby understands these guidelines and how to use them in the event of your transfer.